 Skibharr phased to us, in the middle of a battle, and couldn't immediately join our formation.
 On top of this, he seemed disoriented, slow, kind of laggy, and couldn't get into the flow of battle right away.
 Oh, yes, and he is another thief.
 Not that I have anything against thieves, but we really needed someone to stand at our backs and heal us.

 Acuisa led us back into the city to rest again, and called on another friend: Alkith, "Elther, fizzy bliss" of the Wrath Clan, a cleric of heroic proportions.
-Out of the swirling chaos of battle, Skibharr was
+Out of the swirling chaos of battle, Skibharr was able to join our meager forces, and, with Alkith to stand at our backs healing, we headed back out into the deadly fog.

 We went out bravely and faced our foe, slaying all we could find.
 I eventually